continuousit/seq-dev-apphost/README.md

 # seq-dev-apphost

-A work-in-progress support library that brings F5 debugging to Seq apps
+A work-in-progress host application that brings remote execution and F5 debugging to Seq apps.